doctrine/DoctrineMongoDBBundle/docs/cookbook/field_type.rst

 Enable the Type Registry
 ------------------------

-The ``TypeRegistry`` is responsible for managing custom field types in Doctrine ODM.
-To use it, you need to enable it in the configuration:
+The ``TypeRegistry`` is responsible for managing field types in Doctrine MongoDB ODM.
+By default, there is a global type registry shared across all document managers.
+However, you can enable a scoped type registry for each document manager and using service autoconfiguration by setting the ``scoped_type_registry`` option to ``true``:

 .. code-block:: yaml

     doctrine_mongodb:
-        type_registry: true
+        scoped_type_registry: true

 Creating a Custom Field Type
 ----------------------------